Robert-Riordan-UCD/this-is-rob/content/posts/8-bit-cpu/registers/index.md

 There are 3 8-bit registers in the CPU; A, B, and instruction.
 The A and instruction registers can read and write data to the bus.
 The B register can only read from the bus.
 The data in the A and B registers are read by the ALU and used to perform calculations.
 The data in the instruction register is used by the control module.

 In the video above the A register is being loaded with the output of the ALU, which is adding 3 to it's value.
-It's then outputing the value to the to the bus to display.
+It then outputs the value to the to the bus to display.

 {{<video src="instruction_register" loop="true" autoplay="true" muted="true">}}